Decision API Filtering

 Filter: US>CA

-• Use the OR operator to combine multiple location values, the API will return ad items that match any of the locations in the list.
+• The Decision API will return ad items that match any of the locations within the list.

 “location”: {